 Extracurriculars and Sports

-Experience shows that students who are actively involved in extracurricular activities usually also perform better academically.
+In our experience, students who are actively involved in extracurricular activities usually also perform better academically.

 Extracurricular activities and sports